likecoin/likerthon/README.md

 * May 27: Presentations - various Likerthon projects
 * May 27: Voting by LikeCoin button starts
 * May 31: Voting by LikeCon button ends.
 Announcement.

+## Presentation and voting period will move to the following dates：

+* June 10：Presentations - various Likerthon projects
+* June 10：Voting by LikeCoin button starts
+* June 14：Voting by LikeCon button ends.
+Announcement.

 ## Voting